 Dévé launched with its signature offering: jewellery crafted from sterling silver and gold vermeil, with a view of offering additional accessories and luxury objects in the following years.
-Preserving a seasonless and timeless appeal, Dévé emphasises classic, sculptural and minimalist silhouettes, designed to transcend trends and elevate, with subtle elegance, laid back yet considered ensembles.
+Preserving a seasonless and timeless appeal, our range is a recurring dialogue between our signature ridged pieces inspired by Modernist design and softer, organic pieces reminiscent of nature.

 Inspired by a myriad of influences, from architecture, sculpture, and photography, to modernist furniture and history, Estelle Dévé has cultivated an eclectic inner world; a testament to a life lived nomadically.
 Raised in the French Occitanie region near Montpellier, to French and Catalan parents, she developed a worldly curiosity that would see her migrate to Australia.
 It was in Sydney, captivated by the artistry, skill and dedication of local jewellery designers, that Estelle discovered what has since been her vocation.